HITS-MCM/MD-IFP/README.md

 I. __IFP_generation_examples_PDB.ipynb:__

-Protein-Ligand IFP computations (only function of IFP_generation.py are used) for:
+Protein-Ligand interaction fingerprint (IFP) computations (only function of IFP_generation.py are used) for:
    1. a single structure prepared for MD simulations (HSP90; PDB ID 6EI5, dcd format)
    2. a trajectory (for selected frames; dcd format)
    3. a PDB structure